Marc-André ter Stegen: 2010–11 season

-Ter Stegen began his career at hometown team Borussia Mönchengladbach.
+ter Stegen began his career at hometown team Borussia Mönchengladbach.
 In the first half of the 2010–11 season, he established himself as the star of their reserve team and was frequently seen on the first-team bench.
 Whilst he was enjoying a relatively successful season, the same could not be said for his first-team colleagues.
 Mönchengladbach's senior side were seemingly failing in their efforts to avoid relegation, and on 14 February 2011, manager Michael Frontzeck was replaced by Lucien Favre, with the team rooted to the bottom of the Bundesliga, having accumulated only 16 points after 22 match days.

 The team’s results soon improved, but the erratic form of first-choice goalkeeper Logan Bailly held the team back.
 Whilst he was able to produce match-winning performances such as the one against Werder Bremen, these were few and far between, and were frequently cancelled out by uninspiring matches.
-The fans of Mönchengladbach were quick to discredit the Belgian international, with some accusing him of putting more effort into his modelling career than his football.
-Ter Stegen's progress for the reserve team had not gone unnoticed by the supporters, and the new manager was inundated with demands to start the young prodigy in the league.
-Favre eventually lost patience with Bailly, and on 10 April 2011, relegated him to the bench in favour of Ter Stegen for the match against 1.
+The fans of Mönchengladbach were quick to discredit the Belgian international, with some accusing him of putting more effort into his modelling career than his football. ter Stegen's progress for the reserve team had not gone unnoticed by the supporters, and the new manager was inundated with demands to start the young prodigy in the league.
+Favre eventually lost patience with Bailly, and on 10 April 2011, relegated him to the bench in favour of ter Stegen for the match against 1.
 FC Köln.
 The young German did not disappoint, and the defence boasted a previously unseen solidity.
 He kept his place in the team for the remainder of the season, keeping four clean-sheets out of a possible five in the last five matchdays as Mönchengladbach avoided relegation via the playoffs.
 During this run, he shot to prominence with a last-man-standing display against eventual champions Borussia Dortmund, making a string of world-class saves as Mönchengladbach secured a famous 1–0 victory.

 2011–12 season

-Ter Stegen's status as first-choice goalkeeper was cemented when Bailly was sent on loan to Swiss side Neuchâtel Xamax and the no.1 shirt was delegated to Ter Stegen, who had previously worn 21.
+ter Stegen's status as first-choice goalkeeper was inevitable when Bailly was sent on loan to Swiss side Neuchâtel Xamax and the No.1 shirt was delegated to ter Stegen, who had previously worn 21.

 During the summer transfer window, Bayern Munich had succeeded in their drawn-out pursuit of Schalke 04's captain Manuel Neuer.
-The German international made his debut against Ter Stegen's Mönchengladbach at the Allianz Arena.
-The match did not go the way the pundits predicted, however, with Ter Stegen producing yet another inspired display whilst his counterpart Neuer made the error that condemned Bayern to a 1–0 defeat.
-Following this match, Borussia Mönchengladbach embarked on an unlikely title challenge, with Ter Stegen and fellow youngster Marco Reus providing the inspiration for Mönchengladbach.
+The German international made his debut against ter Stegen's Mönchengladbach at the Allianz Arena.
+The match did not go the way the pundits predicted, however, with ter Stegen producing yet another inspired display whilst his counterpart Neuer made the error that condemned Bayern to a 1–0 defeat.
+Following this match, Borussia Mönchengladbach embarked on an unlikely title challenge, with ter Stegen and fellow youngster Marco Reus providing the inspiration for Mönchengladbach.